KedalionDaimon/list-of-wap-wml-sites/README.md

 http://www.jda1.com/weather/wap/index.wml -- weather in Chicopee in 2017

 http://gozo.ws/weather/wap/index.wml -- weather in Malta in 2013

+http://wap.euskadi.net/temario_i.wml# -- addresses and phones of Basque offices, including the president; note that funnily only the English version of the page ist still half-operational, as WAP has been desupported

 http://9timezones.com/indew.wml -- only "Texting for Godot" works.